debbhie/Pharmaceutical-Sales-Analysis/README.md

 * Evaluate the performance of sales representatives and teams over time.
 * Examine trends in pricing and their impact on sales.
 * Build a Sales Overview Dashboard summarizing key metrics (e.g., total sales, top distributors, and channels).
-* Create a Regional Insights Dashboard showing sales distribution across locations on a map.
+* Create a Regional Insights Dashboard showing sales distribution across locations on a map. .
-* Design a Product Analysis Dashboard highlighting the best and worst-performing products.
 * Based on the insights, provide actionable recommendations for improving sales strategy, optimizing inventory, and enhancing customer satisfaction.

 # DATA PROCESSING